An example of early 18th-century urban architecture

 George Wade, a keen amateur architectural enthusiast and friend of Ralph Allen of Prior Park, is much better known in his military connection.
 He commanded as a general officer in the Scottish Highlands during the pacification after 1715 and between 1726- 37 he executed the great military roads through the Highlands.
 In 1744 he was in the Netherlands and in 1745 his army in Yorkshire was evaded by the Pretender on his march south.
 Marshal Wade died in 1748 and an engraving of c1750 shows his Bath house with a shop on the ground floor.
 Later in the century the Cheap Street front was demolished with part of the house.
 Around 1810-1820 the large first floor room was formed and the existing shop front inserted.
 In 1920 Mr Dyte bought the freehold, and that family continued there until 1961 when they sold the house to Cyril Howe's photography shop.
 The Landmark Trust bought the Churchyard side from him in 1975.
 The ground and first floors are now let to the National Trust and above we have made a new set of comfortable lodgings for visitors to Bath.

-For a short history of Marshal Wade's House please click here.
+A short history of Marshal Wade's House

 Select a changeover day to start your booking...